EduardoFAFernandes/BurnedAreaExperimentsWithGEE/README.md

 This script uses a custom kernel, with 0 as the center value, that duplicates the input features in order to give the classifier information on the neighboring pixels.

 ## 05_StratifiedRandomSampling
-Up until this point the training data has been gathers using random sampling.
-This type of sampling does not ensure that every type of terrain is used for training, that lack of information may lead the classifiers to misclassify some pixels.
-To solve this issue a  stratified random sampling was implemented to gather training data.
+Up until this point the training data has been gatherd using random sampling.
+This type of sampling does not ensure that every type of terrain is represented during training, that lack of information may lead the classifiers to misclassify some pixels.
+To solve this issue a  stratified random sampling based on land cover was implemented to gather training data.

 ## 06_Masking_Zones
 After analyzing the images we found that a part of a highway was being misclassified.
 Using masks to never classify certain zones, seemed like a good idea.
 This script only applies a mask of the highway, but it can easily be extended to mask anything.